sectroyer/CVEs/CVE-2023-45184/README.md

 └─$
 ```

 This problem was caused by a lack of request source access control.
-This issue is fixed in IBM i Access Client Solution 1.1.9.4.
+This issue is fixed in IBM i Access Client Solutions 1.1.9.4.

 ## Affected versions
 < 1.1.9.4

 ## Advisory
-Update IBM i Access Client Solution to 1.1.9.4 or newer.
+Update IBM i Access Client Solutions to 1.1.9.4 or newer.

 ### References
 * https://www.ibm.com/support/pages/node/7091942